 - The letters A-F show how information flows between platforms.
 Both services use Exalate as an intermediary, which maintains the autonomy of each one.

-- The Exalate agents control what gets sent and how information is matched from one platform to the other.
+- The Exalate agents control the sending and matching of information from one platform to the other.

 - As well as Azure DevOps and GitHub, there are Exalate agents available for Jira Cloud, ServiceNow, Jira On-Premise, HP ALM/QC, and Zendesk.
-More services will be added soon, so check back later if the one you need isn’t ready yet.
+More services are coming soon, so check back later if the one you need isn’t ready yet.
 You can also request an integration here.

 Security is a key consideration when exchanging information between platforms.
 Exalate is designed with security in mind so you can trust it to synchronize information securely.